“You’re never lost; you’re just exploring. However, exploring grows old very quickly if you are cold, hungry and exhausted.”

 - If you have a map, ascertain your position.
 Think about the last time you were 100% certain of your location.
 Quite often becoming “un-lost” is simply a matter of swallowing your pride and retracing your steps.

 - If you don’t have a map (what are you doing without a map?!), make an educated guess.
 Think about the terrain you have covered, the approximate pace at which you have been walking and any landmarks that you may have seen since your last “known” location.

-- A good option is to climb to the nearest high point in order to gain a lay of the land.
+A good option (assuming you are in a hilly/mountainous area) is to climb to the nearest high point in order to gain a lay of the land.
 Using your map and compass, identify any landmarks which may help in figuring out your location.

 What happens if you fall in a creek and lose your compass?
 What if your GPS battery dies?
 How do you find your way back to civilization?
-A few tips:
+Here are some tips: